-- Consult with your medical professional – Ask if genetic testing is right for you.
-If you have a partner that also plans to use the same donor, ask if she should also get tested.
-(Allow at least 2 weeks to receive your results.)
+Ask if genetic testing is right for you.
+If you have a partner that plans to use the same donor, ask if she should also get tested.
+(Allow at least 2-3 weeks to receive your results.)

-- Review GTS with your medical professional - Be sure to provide your medical professional with your donor's Genetic Test Summary (GTS) to be sure the donor is suitable for you.
+Discuss your donor's Genetic Test Summary (GTS) & Medical History with your physician to be sure the donor is suitable for you.
 This is also a good time for your physician to sign your Physician Authorization (A1 form).

-- Complete Forms – Before you can ship vials, you may need to complete a genetic acknowledgement form to document that you are aware of your donor's genetic test results and that you have discussed this information with your medical professional.
-Visit your donor's profile page to see if this acknowledgement is required.
-The signed form should be sent to our Genetics Dept.
+Before you can ship vials, you may need to complete a genetic acknowledgement form to document that you are aware of your donor's genetic test results and that you have discussed this information with your physician.
+Visit your donor's profile page to see if this acknowledgement is required for your donor.

-- Ship Vials – Call Client Services at 866-927-9622 to schedule your vial shipment or pickup.
-If you have not reserved vials yet, you may be able to order online.
-We recommend scheduling your vials to arrive at your clinic at least 48 hours prior to your insemination.
+Call Client Services at 866-927-9622 to schedule your vial shipment or pickup.
+If you have not ordered vials yet, you may be able to order online.
+We recommend scheduling your vial shipment to arrive at your clinic at least 48 hours prior to your insemination.